How to stream Postgres to Typesense

 Specify batch size

-The right value for “Batch size” depends on your requirements.
+The right value for “Batch size” depends on your data and your requirements.

 Select the Typesense collection you created

-Under “Typesense Collection”, select the collection you created earlier.
+Under “Typesense Collection”, select the collection you want to stream data rows from this table to.

 Create the sink